oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 #### Detailed steps of vNIC plugging

-* the engine checks if the port for the VM NIC exists, issuing a GET port request to the provider.
+*   The engine checks if the port for the VM NIC exists, issuing a GET port request to the provider.
 The provider in turn queries the Logical_Switch_Port table of the OVN north DB
 *   if no port exists, the engine will create a new port by issuing a POST port request to the provider.
 The provider in turn adds a row to the Logical_Switch_Port table of the OVN north DB
 *   if a port already exists, the engine will update the port by issuing a POST port request to the provider.
 The provider